-“Foil” blister packaging options include over the counter pill packs that utilize pre-formed blisters backed by foil material.
-A date and lot code is printed on the foil side to establish traceability.
-To access the pills or tablets they contain, consumers simply press on the plastic blister portion of the package to push the pill through the thin foil backing.
+“Foil” blister packaging options include over-the-counter pill packs that utilize pre-formed blisters backed by foil material — date and lot codes are printed on the foil side to establish traceability.
+To access the pills or tablets they contain, consumers press on the plastic blister portion of the package to push the pill through the thin foil backing.

-Custom thermoformed shapes and sizes accommodate a variety of retail products which make the retail product 100% visible to the consumer while giving the end product a high gloss presentation.
-Goods presented this way allow for a large “billboard” area for graphics and instructions on the front and back of the card all while protecting the product in shipping and in the stores as a theft-resistant packaging option.
+Custom thermoformed shapes and sizes accommodate various retail products, making the retail product 100% visible to the consumer while giving the end product a high gloss presentation.
+In addition, consumer packaging goods presented this way allow for a large “billboard” area for graphics and instructions on the front and back of the card, all while protecting the product in shipping and the stores as a theft-resistant packaging option.

 Advantages of Blister Card Packaging

 In addition to the attractive glossy merchandising impact of carded blister packs, the packaging method carries further advantages over other approaches.
-Visibility, for example, is high for consumers shopping blister-carded items, because they can see through the formed PVC to get a good look at the goods inside.
+Visibility, for example, is high for consumers shopping blister-carded items because they can see through the formed PVC to get a good look at the goods inside.
 And while the packages are shopper-friendly, they also protect retailers by furnishing sturdy protection against consumer handling – avoiding “shop-worn” damage to well-handled goods.

-Then, ALL blister cards receive a final “blister coat”, which is an adhesive layer either applied to the front or the back which ends up being the “secret sauce” for the blistering process and the main reason why most printers cannot support this type of carded product.
-Contract packaging professionals familiar with state of the art advances in blister card packaging furnish vital recommendations for methods and materials best-suited for your project.
+Then, ALL blister cards receive a final “blister coat,” which is an adhesive layer either applied to the front or the back, which ends up being the “secret sauce” for the blistering process and the main reason why most printers cannot support this type of carded product.
+Contract packaging professionals familiar with state-of-the-art advances in blister card packaging furnish vital recommendations for methods and materials best suited for your project.